 I decided to make this fantastic fish pie again for a couple of reasons:

-1. I got my hands on some proper smoked hake.
+1. I got my hands on some properly smoked hake.
 Not the ‘artificially dyed and dipped in liquid smoke flavour hake’ that we buy, and that gets marketed as ‘haddock’.
 This is the real deal.
 Proper cold smoked hake that my favourite Cape Town fishmonger Julie Carter of Ocean Jewels Fresh Fish now supplies.
-There are a lot of things you can make with properly smoked hake, but for me fish pie is the absolute best thing.
+There are a lot of things you can make with properly smoked hake, but for me, fish pie is the absolute best thing.

 I wrote a bit about Julie and her legendary tuna burgers in a previous post.

 2. Jamie Oliver is one of my all time food heroes and this is the best fish pie I have ever eaten, so any excuse to make it and I will jump at the chance.
 The awesome part is once you make it a few times you can start adding and adapting to it as you go.
 I used a mature cheddar this time, but in the past, I have used Parmesan or Pecorino (all equally as nice).
 I also added a finely chopped celery stalk, and I used reduced fat cream because I find it as thick and as delicious but with 70% less fat, its a no-brainer for me.
 But the choice of how indulgent you want to go is yours.